subnetspider/subnetspider.github.io/_posts/2025-07-13-how-to-install-and-configure-forgejo-on-freebsd.md

 ---
 layout: post
-title: "How to install and configure Forgejo on FreeBSD.md"
+title: "How to install and configure Forgejo on FreeBSD"
 date: 2025-07-13
 tags: FreeBSD Forgejo Git
 ---